제시해주신 **[1. 번역 대상 약관(Ver 1.4)]**을 바탕으로, 기존 영문 약관(Ver 1.3)의 형식을 유지하면서 변경된 내용을 반영하여 번역을 완료했습니다.

 Article 18 (Retention of Transaction Records)

-The company shall retain records of payment and receipt transactions with customers for five (5) years in accordance with the Foreign Exchange Transactions Act and relevant laws and regulations.
+The Company shall retain records of payment and receipt transactions for five (5) years in accordance with the Foreign Exchange Transactions Act and relevant laws.

 Article 19 (Confidentiality Obligation)